 They will often do a discount for a large order of gear and can mail-order pretty much anything you want.
 They stock most of the Petzl gear, a large range of helmets and lights, and also both dynamic and static rope.
 Their prices are good.
 And please just for our statistics it’d be great if you could mention that you were referred through this site.
 VSA members get a 10% discount.

 The second store is Bogong Equipment.
-They are at 374 Little Bourke Street, Melbourne (03) 9600 0599 and email at: firstname.lastname@example.org. and web site http://www.bogong.com.au.
+They are at 374 Little Bourke Street, Melbourne (03) 9600 0599 and email at: email@example.com. and web site http://www.bogong.com.au.
 This is handy if you live in the city or inner suburbs.
-Both stores are owned by the same people so prices and stock won’t vary much, at least in terms of being able to order anything not on the shelf.
-Bogong is in the middle of the ‘outdoor district’ with several other outdoor stores nearby, but you will find that Bogong EASILY outdoes the others in terms of caving gear.
-Again they are flexible with discounts for especially large orders.
+Both stores are owned by the same people, so prices and stock won’t vary much, at least in terms of being able to order anything not on the shelf.
+Bogong is in the middle of the ‘outdoor district’ with several other outdoor stores nearby, but you will find that Bogong easily outdoes the others in terms of caving gear.
+Again, they are flexible with discounts for especially large orders.
 Bogong also has a good range of books too including some on caving (not always in stock).
-Again, VSA members recieve a 10% discount.
+Again, VSA members receive a 10% discount.

 England is probably the cheapest place to mail order from, although you pay a fortune in shipping.
 Quite often the best way is to get a heap of people together and mail order a stack of gear all at once, the shipping is cheaper, and you may get a discount on the price.
 Google will show you quite a few British cave supply stores.
 I can personally recommend Hitch’n’Hike.
 For your headlight just go on Ebay and find the cheapest seller.